 In order to receive the greatest benefits of corporate tax planning, business owners must first understand their federal tax bracket.
 The United States has a progressive tax system.
 The more taxable income a business makes, the higher their corporate tax rate will be.
 Therefore, it only make sense that business owners should reduce their taxable income.

 One of the most basic tax-planning techniques, businesses can slow their income by delaying sending fourth quarter invoices until the following year.
 In order to gain the greatest benefits of this technique, the business owner should make any large purchases before the end of the year.
 This not only delays taxes on fourth quarter income, it also allows for deductions against current, rather than future, income.

 Before executing any business tax saving strategies, business owners must consider both their current and projected income to ensure the greatest benefits.
 While deferring income might help some, business owners that expect to make more money in the future should collect their income now.
 This is the only way to ensure the greatest tax savings.
 A certified financial planner (CFP) can help business owners decide the best business tax planning strategies for their unique situation.

 Business owners have many things to consider when deciding the best tax planning strategies for their business.
 In addition to ongoing tax code changes, deciding on the right techniques and tax planning strategies takes careful consideration of both current and projected income and changing market conditions.
 Business owners can benefit significantly from contacting an experienced financial advisor.
 Investing in corporate tax planning now can save business owners a lot of time and money in the future.

-Dechtman Wealth Management provides business tax planning services designed to help business owners reduce their business tax liability, maximize cash flow, and reach their financial goals.
-Our experienced financial advisors keep up-to-date with current tax laws and work directly with each of our clients to help them achieve financial success.
+Dechtman Wealth Management provides business tax planning services designed to help business owners reduce their tax liability, maximize cash flow, and reach their financial goals.
+Our experienced financial advisors keep up-to-date with current corporate tax laws and work directly with each of our clients to help them achieve financial success.